 - Meet the eligibility requirements of the BC-PHCRN, including alignment with the network’s research priority areas.

-Requests for MSFHR matching support should be submitted by email to the BC-PHCRN (attn.: Melody Monro at firstname.lastname@example.org).
-The BC-PHCRN will confirm receipt of eligible applications within 10 business days.
-Applications should be received by BC-PHCRN by September 26, 2017.
+Applications for MSFHR matching funds should be received by BC-PHCRN by February 15.
 Requests for MSFHR match funding will be assessed per the eligibility requirements noted above.

 The application should include: